bjhale/local-dev-stack/Readme.md

 Access Traefik Dashboard via http://localhost:8080/dashboard/

-See the whoami and whoami-easy services within docker-compose for examples of how to configure your applications to utilize traefik.
+See the whoami and whoami-easy services within docker-compose.yml for examples of how to configure your applications to utilize traefik.